saritmaitra/AzFunctions/README.md

 # Azure Functions HTTP trigger
-The HTTP trigger lets you invoke a function with an HTTP request.
+The HTTP trigger lets us invoke a function with an HTTP request.
 You can use an HTTP trigger to build serverless APIs and respond to webhooks.

 The default return value for an HTTP-triggered function is: